See a list of chapters.

 sidereal spheres from which nothing now seems to protect you, so

-the gravel, the poor dried herbs, that crackle under foot, give the
+rarefied--almost non-existent--does the limpid atmosphere appear.
+The gravel, the poor dried herbs, that crackle under foot, give the

 illusion of the crunching noise we know at home on winter nights when